3 ways Head Starts can respond to the final rule’s call for equitable compensation systems

 - Connect part-time staff with health insurance options in the marketplace.

-- Facilitate access to Public Service Loan Forgiveness and childcare subsidies for eligible staff.
+- Facilitate access to Public Service Loan Forgiveness and child care subsidies for eligible staff.

 - Provide staff an option to prioritize enrollment in Head Start for the eligible children of staff.